-- 1. In the Sitecore debugger, show the ribbon. - 2.
-In the Sitecore debugger, in the Rendering group, select Information. - 3.
-In the Sitecore debugger, in the Trace group, click the Activate command. - 4.
-In the Sitecore debugger, hover over the information icons (the green triangles) and investigate details about the various controls used in the page. - 5.
-In the Sitecore debugger, scroll to the Sitecore Trace section and look for errors resulting from invalid layout details, such as no rendering definition item corresponding to an ID reference or no placeholder matching a specified placeholder key.
+- 1. In the Sitecore Debugger, in the Rendering group, select the Information checkbox. - 2.
+In the Trace group, select the Active command. - 3.
+Hover over the information icons (the green triangles) and investigate the controls. - 4.
+Scroll down to Sitecore Trace and look for errors in layout details, such as no rendering definition item corresponding to an ID reference, or no placeholder matching a specified placeholder key.